 6. The Gen Why Lawyer

-This is another law podcast geared towards the younger lawyer, although this particular podcast for lawyers is more broadly targeted towards a specific demographic: lawyers born in the 1980’s or 1990’s, or self-described as Generation Y/Millennials.
-The podcast’s, host, Nicole Abboud, considers herself to be a part of this cultural group, and uses her platform to talk to fellow young attorneys about the intersection of their age group with the legal profession.
+The podcast’s host, Nicole Abboud, considers herself part of this group.
+She uses her platform to talk to fellow young attorneys about the intersection of their generation and the legal profession.

 7. The Docket